-- After 28 days, the indicator light will be switched off to prevent the battery from exhausting if the vehicle has been left parked for a long period of time.
-The alarm system remains activated. - The alarm will trigger again if attempts are made to open another protection zone. - The alarm system can be activated or deactivated using the radio frequency remote control. ⇒ page 85.
+• After 28 days, the indicator light will be switched off to prevent the battery from exhausting if the vehicle has been left parked for a long period of time.
+The alarm system remains activated.

+• The alarm will trigger again if attempts are made to open another protection zone.

+• The alarm system can be activated or deactivated using the radio frequency remote control \Rightarrow page 88.

-Vehicle interior monitoring and tow-away protection system
+Vehicle interior monitoring and anti-tow system